Pagolin/LearningCoq/README.md

 In this repo we'll keep insights, examples and ressource for learning Coq.
 In particular it contains things we presented during the weekly Coq meeting.
-To make it easier for us to a) build examples for tactics/strategies an problems and b) step through the examples afterwards we'll have a little library with helper functions, datatype mocks etc. to build examples that make the examples in here standalone as for as possible i.e. please don't add (unneccesary dependencies)
+To make it easier for us to a) build examples for tactics/strategies an problems and b) step through the examples afterwards we'll have a little library with helper functions, datatype mocks etc. to build examples that make the examples in here standalone as for as possible i.e. please don't add (unneccesary) dependencies.

 ## Open topics